 The TRP is also a leader in new technologies with opportunities to be involved with language and social media collection, new ways to detect medications in the body and new biomarkers.

 Dr. Deanna L. Kelly is Professor of Psychiatry at University of Maryland Baltimore School of Medicine and Affiliate Professor in the School of Pharmacy.
 She is currently the Interim Director of the Maryland Psychiatric Research Center (MPRC) and the Director and Chief of the Treatment Research Program at the MPRC.
 Dr. Kelly received her bachelor’s and doctoral degrees in pharmacy at Duquesne University.
 She completed residency training in psychiatric pharmacy practice at the University of Maryland.
 She is the current President of the College of Psychiatric and Neurologic Pharmacists (CPNP), she chairs the Junior Faculty Mentoring Committee and she is the Vice Chair for the Maryland Department of Health IRB.
 Dr Kelly has published 16 books and book chapters, over 165 peer reviewed manuscripts and given over 130 invited lectures.

 She is a full Member of the American College of Neuropsychopharmacology (ACNP) and was awarded the prestigious Maltz Prize for Innovative and Promising Schizophrenia Research from the Brain and Behavior Research Foundation in 2017.
 She was also recently awarded the unsolicited prestigious Method to Extend Research in Time (MERIT) award from the National Institutes of Mental Health, recognizing her research competence and productivity as distinctly superior.
 You can view her UMB School of Medicine faculty page at http://www.medschool.umaryland.edu/profiles/Kelly-Deanna/

 The research team is comprised of experienced and compassionate team members who have worked with hundreds and thousands of patients with schizophrenia and severe mental illness.

 The research team is multidisciplinary with research nurses, regulatory compliance coordinator, data analysts, research coordinators and a collaborative clinical team of psychiatrists, psychologist, nurses and therapists.
-The research program staff and operations are led by the Director of Research Operations, Ms. Stephanie M. Feldman, MSW, LCSW-C. This team is well versed in all aspects of clinical research and work diligently to meet the highest ethical and safety standards for clinical research.
+This team is well versed in all aspects of clinical research and work diligently to meet the highest ethical and safety standards for clinical research.